 9. Watch the campus preachers do their thing

-Yes, people come to campus just to yell about religion but it's a way to pass the time.
+Yes, people come to campus just to yell about religion and it's turned into UA students' favorite past-time.

 10. Participate in the "college"-y events